matestack/matestack-ui-bootstrap/docs/api/components/col.md

 # Matestack Bootstrap Component: Col

-The Bootstrap `` component, implemented in Ruby.
+The Bootstrap `column` component, implemented in Ruby.

 ## Parameters
 This component can handle various optional configuration params and can yield content